 Moses responds to God (in verses 11–13) with a desperate prayer for the people.
-He makes his case not on the basis of Israel's worth but on the basis of God's worth.
-"Your name will be profaned among the Egyptians, and your word to the fathers will fall."
+He makes his case not on the basis of Israel’s worth but on the basis of God’s worth.
+“Your name will be profaned among the Egyptians, and your word to the fathers will fall.”
 God relents.
-Instead of destroying the whole people, he appoints the sons of Levi to kill 3,000 men (32:25–29) and sends a plague among the people (32:35).
+Instead of destroying the whole people, he appoints the sons of Levi to kill three thousand men (Exodus 32:25–29) and sends a plague among the people (Exodus32:35).

-Then God resumes his purpose to send the Israelites to the promised land.
-In verse 34 God says to Moses, "But now go, lead the people to the place of which I have spoken to you; behold, my angel shall go before you."
+Then God resumes his purpose to send the Israelites to the Promised Land.
+In verse 34, God says to Moses, “But now go, lead the people to the place of which I have spoken to you; behold, my angel shall go before you.”
 But Moses will not be satisfied with an unknown angel.
-In 33:15 he says, "If thy presence will not go with me, do not carry us up from here."
+In Exodus 33:15 he says, “If thy presence will not go with me, do not carry us up from here.”

 This is an astonishing request.
-For God had said in 33:3, "I will not go up among you, lest I consume you in the way, for you are a stiff-necked people."
-In other words God had said that if he goes up with them, he will wipe them out along the way.
-But Moses says that if God will not go up with them, he won't go either.
-Moses is holding out for something unspeakable—that a holy God will have so much mercy upon a stiff-necked people that he will not only go up with them to the promised land, but also, as it says in 33:16, that God would make them distinct among all the peoples of the earth.
+For God had said in Exodus 33:3, “I will not go up among you, lest I consume you in the way, for you are a stiff-necked people.”
+In other words, God had said that if he goes up with them, he will wipe them out along the way.
+But Moses says that if God will not go up with them, he won’t go either.
+Moses is holding out for something unspeakable — that a holy God will have so much mercy upon a stiff-necked people that he will not only go up with them to the promised land, but also, as it says in Exodus 33:16, that God would make them distinct among all the peoples of the earth.

 Why Does Moses Request This?

-Now the question rises why in 33:18 Moses prayed to see God's glory?
-"I pray thee, show me thy glory."
-I think the reason was this: Moses knew that his request for God's presence with a stiff-necked people would never succeed if it were based on any qualification in himself or in the people.
-(In 34:9 he included himself in the sin and iniquity of the people.)
+Now the question rises: Why, in Exodus 33:18, did Moses prayed to see God’s glory?
+“I pray thee, show me thy glory.”
+I think the reason was this: Moses knew that his request for God’s presence with a stiff-necked people would never succeed if it were based on any qualification in himself or in the people.
+(In Exodus 34:9 he included himself in the sin and iniquity of the people.)
 So for Moses to have assurance that God would actually be this gracious to Israel, he needed to see some basis in God and not in himself or the people.
 He needed a glimpse into the nature of God.

 He knew God was an all-glorious God.
 But was this glory of such a nature that it would encourage Moses to believe that God would really be gracious to a stiff-necked people?
 So Moses says, Show me your glory.
 Let me have a glimpse into your divine nature.
 Let me see the meaning of your great name.
 Show me the foundation of this amazing promise.
 Give me some assurance that you will indeed grant your saving presence to this stiff-necked people!